-Orchestral elements play a bigger role in today’s music than we might expect.
+Orchestral elements play a more significant role in today’s music than we might expect.
 They give the average listener something they can relate to and provide a sense of familiarity in everything from soundtracks and video games to film scores and Top 40 hits.
 Today’s samplers provide us with the tools we need to replicate real orchestras.
 Let’s talk about how we can utilize these to create an organic quality in our scores.

 Session Strings is a symphonic string sampler that covers everything from double basses to violins.
 I will first break down the features of the plug-in.
 Later, I will arrange a passage in SoundBridge that uses these features in a practical context.

 – Performance Mode

 When you load up a new instance of Session Strings, you will be presented with the main interface.
 Performance Mode enables you to play back recorded or drawn notes in different articulations: legato, or polyphonically.
-It has a scoops/falls feature that, when enabled, causes the pitch of the instrument to slide up or down, relative to the center pitch.
+It has scoops/falls feature that, when enabled, causes the pitch of the instrument to slide up or down, relative to the center pitch.
 When disabled, you can still use the pitch bend wheel to glide to/from notes.

 The Animator Mode contains over a hundred different patterns of both rhythmic and arpeggiated quality that can be played in a range of different articulations.
 Something to keep in mind about this mode – if you switch it off as you are pressing down notes, those will continue their rhythmic phrase until the next note is pressed.
 Then they will play in legato mode.